 Rick Jaffa began his entertainment career with the William Morris Agency in the literary department where he was involved in the packaging of Mask, The River, Robo Cop and Mrs. Soffel.
-Currently an independent writer/producer, Mr. Jaffa produced the feature film The

-Hand That Rocks the Cradle, which was written by his wife Amanda Silver.
+Currently an independent writer/producer, Mr. Jaffa produced the feature film The Hand That Rocks the Cradle, which was written by his wife Amanda Silver.
 Together Rick and Amanda co-wrote the Paramount film, Eye For An Eye, starring Sally Field, Keifer Sutherland and Ed Harris.
 Rick and Amanda recently wrote and produced the box office smash hits Jurrasic World and The Rise Of The Planet Of The Apes, starring James Franco, Andy Serkis, Freida Pinto.
 They are currently working on Avatar 2 and Avatar 3.

 James M. Johnston is a Filmmaker from Fort Worth, Texas.
 He was recently awarded a Creative Producing Fellowship by the Sundance Institute.
 His work as a Producer includes David Lowery's dramatic thriller, Ain't Them Bodies Saints starring Rooney Mara and Casey Affleck, as well as the award-winning films St. Nick and Pioneer, which won Best Narrative Short at SXSW.
-He also produced Tom Huckabee's 2010 feature Carried Away and co-produced Yen Tan's award-winning 2008 film Ciao, which was distributed theatrically by Regent Entertainment.
+He also produced Tom Huckabee's 2010 feature Carried Away and co-produced Yen Tan's award-winning 2008 film Ciao.
 In addition to filmmaking, Johnston is a Vegan Chef, and operates two successful restaurants with his wife Amy McNutt.
-He and Amy are also in the process of opening Fort Worth's first art house cinema, The Citizen Theater.